cacrespo/gt_monitor/README.md

     - Moves and refine the order of files and folders.
     - Create external tables in Bigquery.

-Next transforming the data loaded in DWH to Analytical Views developing a dbt project.
+We then transform the loaded data by developing a **dbt project**.

-In dbt we configured two models:
+In dbt we set up two models:
 - Staging:
-    - Separate views from queries, topics and trends.
+    - Separate queries, topics and trends.
-    - For every table, cast string date to correct format and include a column with rank value.
+    - For each table, cast string date to the correct format and include a column with rank value.
 - Core:
-    - Transform HL column to join all tables (this could be do it in the first but we want to work with a hipotetical needs case).
+    - Transform *geo* column to join all tables (this could be done at the beginning but we chose to work with a hypothetical needs case).
-    - Divide tables in tops and rising (see Google Trends page to visualizate).
+    - Split the tables into tops and rising (see Google Trends page to visualize this).
-    - Mantain only up to 20 rows in trends, 10 queries/topics and 5 rising.
+    - Keep only up to 20 rows in trends, 10 queries/topics and 5 rising.
-    - Create a specific table with the data from our selected countrys.
+    - Create a specific table with data from our selected countries.

-> All this transformations has the objetive to make more easy future visualization of results.
+> All these transformations are intended to facilitate the future visualization of the results.

-Finally we connect Bigquery Producion Schema with Google Studio and make this dashboard.
+Finally we connect Bigquery (producion schema) with Google Studio and make [this dashboard](https://datastudio.google.com/reporting/b750ff84-5922-411d-8609-53e7b300fa93).

 Some aditionals notes:
 - We put comments in all files for more details.